webqit/quantum-js/README.md

 ## Polyfill

-This Polyfill is a work in progress.
-But it is usable today.
+Subscript is usable today via this polyfill.

 <!-- BADGES/ -->